n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.twilio.md

 # Twilio

-The Twilio node allows you to automate work in Twilio, and integrate Twilio with other applications. n8n supports sending MMS/SMS and WhatsApp messages with Twilio.
+Use the Twilio node to automate work in Twilio, and integrate Twilio with other applications. n8n supports sending MMS/SMS and WhatsApp messages with Twilio.

 On this page, you'll find a list of operations the Twilio node supports and links to more resources.